dtsteinm/Supybot-Plugins/README.md

 Quiet:
 ---
-Tell an Infobot whether it should speak or remain silent when unaddressed.
+Tell an Infobot whether it should speak or remain silent when not addressed.

 Punny:
 ---